 When it comes to recreational vehicles, my tastes trend toward the old and cute.

 I adore vintage campers.
 I don’t own one, yet.
 The teardrop camper up there in the Northwest TripFinder logo is, so far, just wishful thinking in pixels.
-But when my new Sunset magazine arrived last week with a yellow vintage teardrop on the cover, I felt a pang of envy.
+But when my new Sunset magazine arrived last week with a yellow vintage-style teardrop trailer on the cover, I felt a pang of envy.
 I want that.

 I showed it to my husband.
 “Do you think you could build this for me?”
 It was an honest question.
 He has a toolbox.

 He answered with laughter.
 But this got him to reminiscing about the chuck-wagon trailer his own father built and pulled along from state to state while the family spent their Augusts camping in the White Mountains of New Hampshire.
 I’d heard the chuck-wagon stories before, like when his Mom has a glass too many of the white zinfandel that comes in a box.
-I’ll tell you about the chuckwagon soon, I promise.
+I’ll tell you about the chuckwagon sometime, I promise.

 But today, I am daydreaming.